Do you want to move?

 If you need any more information, contact our Customer Services team on 01206 244700 or email firstname.lastname@example.org

-Colne residents can now enjoy three months free subscription (usual cost £10 per three months) for the mutual exchange website Homeswapper.
+Colne residents get three months free subscription (usual cost £10 per three months) for the mutual exchange website Homeswapper.

 Homeswapper allows you to look for an exchange nationwide and matches you up with people who may be interested in moving into your property.

 You can still register for housing and search for properties in the Gateway to Home Choice, and register on the free to use mutual exchange site House Exchange, a free website where you are able to view properties available from other organisations nationwide.

 If you are looking to move to a smaller property, either by exchange or transfer, you may qualify for financial help in moving.
 For more details contact your Neighbourhood Officer.